 * These 48 credits in WGS are in addition to the requirements of a second major, if applicable.

 Students should consider selecting a set of elective courses that constitute a coherent and focused course of study within the major.
 Students are encouraged to plan their courses with advisors to achieve this goal.

 - No more than 8 credits taken pass/no pass may be counted toward the major.

 - No more than 4 credits of WGS 409 practicum may apply toward the major.

 - At least 32 credits must be in upper-division courses.

 - At least 24 upper-division credits must be taken at the University of Oregon.

-- WGS majors must attain a grade-point average of 2.50 or higher in courses applied to the major
+- WGSS majors must attain a grade-point average of 2.50 or higher in courses applied to the major

 - All graded courses in the major must be completed with grades of C- or higher.